jiakaiBot/deCloudflare/PEOPLE.md

+- Keep getting a cloudflare captcha when trying to load a stream only to be get stuck in an endless loading screen after completing it. ([wow0w0](https://twitter.com/WOW0W0/status/1377099930137886727))
 - Error 1020 Ray ID: • 2021-03-30 10:25:26 UTC Access denied What happened?
 This website is using a security service to protect itself from online attacks.
 Cloudflare Ray ID: • Your IP: 123.122.37.
 I am CN,some times,I use VPN.Plz don't banned me.I really want to learn. ([moshuid](https://twitter.com/MoshuiD/status/1376843658872283140))
 - WTF, zijn de kranten nu allemaal vpn verbindingen aan het blokkeren, met die cloudflare captcha's? ..... ([polr](https://twitter.com/polr/status/1376778162454077441))
 - For context, Discord was popping up with a 502 error and something about Cloudflare, seems to be fixed now tho ([kyetro](https://twitter.com/kyetro/status/1376478347979489281))